Long-term residence

 4. The status holder is not a threat to public order or national security.

-5. The status holder meets the conditions of his permit.
+5. The status holder meets the conditions of their permit.
 This means that the ground for asylum must still exist.
+This is examined on a case by case basis.

 6. The status holder has fulfilled the integration requirement.

-7. The status holder must be registered in the Personal Records Database (BRP) of his / her place of residence (municipality).
+7. The status holder must be registered in the Personal Records Database (BRP) of their place of residence (municipality).

-If it is already clear that the status holder is not going to meet the integration condition (for example, someone does not yet have an integration diploma and that will also take considerable time), it is better to apply for an extension of the temporary asylum status.
+The integration condition is often the most difficult condition to meet, as it takes considerable time to pass all the integration exams.
+However, when it is already clear that the status holder is not going to meet the integration condition, it is better to apply for an extension of the temporary asylum status.
 There are no legal fees for the application of an extension.
 The permanent asylum status can be requested at any time after extending the temporary asylum status when the conditions are met.

 Table of contents